brkarcher/brkarcher.github.io/src/requiem-11.md

 As we neared the ranger I waved awkwardly and (what I hoped would be) amiably.

 "Hail, traveler," came her reply.
 "How fare you?
-News from the north?"
+News from the south?"

 "Mm, well, thank you.
 The weather and roads are good.
 Peraise is lovely in the summer heat."